foundata/kickstart-templates/README.md

-### CentOS 7/8: Create USB flash drive installation media
+### Create USB flash drive CentOS installation media

 Just validate your ISO and write it with `dd` to the target device `/dev/sdX` (adapt as needed).
 For sure, all data (if any) on the target will get detroyed.